projectcalico/calicoctl/docs/cni/kubernetes/VagrantCoreOS.md

 kubectl create -f skydns.yaml
 ```

 Check that the DNS pod and Service are running.
+After about a minute, the following command should show the skydns pod in `Running` state.
 ```
 kubectl get pod,svc --all-namespaces
 ```